 Dr Ingrid Hickman is an Advanced Accredited Practicing Dietitian and Principal Research Fellow with the Department of Nutrition and Dietetics at the Princess Alexandra Hospital, Brisbane, Australia.
 In 2004, she obtained her PhD from the University of Queensland and since then has developed a strong internationally recognised track record in nutrition research in the fields of metabolism, liver function and obesity-related chronic diseases.
 She is a recognised expert in clinical research methodologies and has a passion for building research capacity within the dietetic profession.

-Professor Liz Isenring is the program lead for Nutrition and Dietetics at Bond University.
+Professor Liz Isenring is the program lead for the Master of Nutrition and Dietetic Practice program at Bond University.
 Liz is passionate about improving the nutritional management for patients and their carers via an evidence-based approach.
-Professor Isenring recognises that in order to demonstrate beneficial nutritional interventions, we need to have valid and useful outcome measures, including nutritional status and body composition measures.
-She has authored/co-authored over 80 articles, abstracts and evidence-based guidelines, is the chair of the Nutrition and Cachexia group (Multinational Association for Supportive Care in Cancer), chair of the AuSPEN Research group, Editor for Current Oncology and Associate Editor for Nutrition and Dietetics.
+Professor Isenring recognises that in order to demonstrate beneficial nutritional interventions, we need to have valid and useful outcome measures, including nutritional status and body composition assessments.
+She has authored/co-authored over 115 articles and evidence-based guidelines, is the chair of the Nutrition and Cachexia group (Multinational Association for Supportive Care in Cancer), chair of the AuSPEN Research group and Nutrition Editor for Current Oncology.

 Therese O’Sullivan is a senior lecturer and researcher at Edith Cowan University, where she teaches in the Masters of Nutrition and Dietetics and conducts research in the area of child health and the Nutrition Care Process.
 She previously worked on the longitudinal Raine Study at the Telethon Kids Institute, and in private dietetics practice.
 Since receiving her PhD at the Queensland University of Technology, Therese has published 40 peer reviewed publications and two text book chapters, and is passionate about practical and translatable research.